zhipeng-d-chen/blockless-bless-network-bot/README.md

 	node index.js
 	```
 **NOTE: The total time is refreshed every 10minute connection**
+**      One account only can have 5 nodeid max and can't be deleted, I recomended to save your Nodeid(pubkey) and hardwareid of your account**

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.